Easy Vegan Spinach Naan for Toddlers & Families

 2. Make the dough

-Transfer the mixture to a bowl and combine it with the self-rising flour.
+Transfer the mixture to a bowl and combine it with the self-raising flour.
 Knead until a soft, slightly sticky dough forms.
 Add a little extra flour if needed.

 3. Shape the spinach naan

-Divide the dough into 2 portions and shape them into flat rounds.
+Divide the dough into 4 equal portions and shape them into flat rounds.
 Lightly brush both sides with olive oil.

 4. Cook the spinach naan